shy2net/nodejs-angular-starter/README.md

   }
 ```

-By default the mountAngularSSR is called in the init method of `src/app.ts`, simply change it into `mountAngular` in order to disable
+By default the mountAngular is called in the init method of `src/app.ts`, simply change it into `mountAngularSSR` in order to enable
-SSR and use angular as is.
+SSR, but be careful as SSR requires special treatments in your code on certain situations.

 ## NodeJS